 - Friction appearing in personal relationships

 - The temptation to engage in office politics

 Career Satisfaction Can Lead to an Increase in Personal and Financial Rewards

-One of the first things an individual experiencing career dissatisfaction can do is to engage in self exploratory sessions by asking open ended questions.
-By doing so, the process becomes empowering, thus easing the feelings of powerlessness.
+One of the first things an individual experiencing career dissatisfaction can do is to engage in self-exploratory sessions by asking open-ended questions.
+Doing so empowers the process, thus easing the feelings of powerlessness.
 Questions such as:

 - What is the motivating factor to come to work?

 - What aspects of the role are appealing or not appealing?

 - What are the alternatives to the present predicament?

 - How feasible is it to implement any of the alternatives in the present?